 Further from the center but free parking near the sports center.

-Welcome to Třeboň, one of the most beautiful towns in South Bohemia.
-Let’s begin our adventure at the town square, Masarykovo náměstí, where we can admire historic townhouses with Baroque and Renaissance facades.
-Take a moment to notice the town hall with its tall clock tower – from here, we can enjoy a view of the entire town.
-This place is bustling with life, and during summer, it hosts various festivals and markets.
+Welcome to Třeboň, one of the most beautiful and tranquil towns in South Bohemia.
+Let’s begin our adventure at the bustling town square, Masarykovo náměstí, where you can admire historic townhouses adorned with beautiful Baroque and Renaissance facades.
+Be sure to take a moment to notice the town hall with its tall clock tower – from here, we can enjoy a view of the entire town.
+This vibrant square is always bustling with life, and during the summer, it comes alive with various festivals, markets, and cultural events.

 Next, let’s head to Zámek Třeboň (A; GPS: 49.003270, 14.769513), an impressive Renaissance castle.
 While strolling through the courtyard, imagine the lives of the aristocrats who once lived here.
 Adjacent to the castle is the beautiful Zámecký park, perfect for a short break in the shade of old trees.
 If you’re interested, we can visit the castle's exhibition, which tells the story of the Schwarzenberg family.